 Question

-Next month I’m flying to our Tokyo branch to finally meet a client I’ve been emailing back and forth with for almost a year.
-We already have an ongoing relationship — purchase orders, monthly calls, the works.
-My colleagues told me to greet them with osewa ni narimasu when I walk in, but I’ve also seen osewa ni natte orimasu in their emails.
-Which one do I actually say in person, and how do I use お世話(せわ)になります correctly?
+Next month I’m flying to our Tokyo branch to meet a client I’ve been emailing for almost a year.
+My colleagues told me to greet them with “osewa ni narimasu” when I walk in, but in their emails I keep seeing “osewa ni natte orimasu.”
+Which one do I actually say in person?
+How do I use osewa ni narimasu correctly?

 Answer by Professional Japanese Teacher